Utility-Scale Solar O&M Thermal Inspections

 Your SCADA system alerts: "String 47 down 3.2% from baseline."

-Our thermal scan reports: "Panel #2,847 (GPS: 34.5234°N, 101.7123°W) shows C2 hotspot (ΔT=28°C) consistent with bypass diode failure.
-Recommend IV curve trace to confirm power loss."
+Our thermal scan reports: "Panel #2,847 (GPS: 34.5234°N, 101.7123°W) shows C2 hotspot (ΔT=28°C) consistent with bypass diode failure or cell-level defect—priority repair, estimated loss $30-80/day range."

 That's the difference between knowing you have a problem and knowing exactly how to solve it efficiently.